Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Non-magnetic electronic structure

-We also plot the Fermi surface in Fig. \ref{fig:fsurf}, and one can observe its evolution with different chemical potentials ($\mu$).
-The Lifshitz transition refers to the change in the Fermi surface topology; experimentally, one can tune the chemical potential, carrier density, and, consequently, the Lifshitz point using gate voltage.
-We can see that at $\mu = -0.42$ eV, only two orbitals form electron-like pockets and as the $\mu$ is tuned up, additional electron-like pockets start appearing.
-All three pockets contribute to the Fermi surface at $\mu = -0.33$ eV.
-In this sense, the $3/3$ configured hetero-interface is an ideal candidate for thermoelectric devices due to its Fermi-level proximity.
+In Fig. \ref{fig:fsurf}, we depict the Fermi surface, illustrating its transformation under varying chemical potentials ($\mu$).
+The Lifshitz transition, denoting a shift in the Fermi surface topology, can be controlled experimentally by adjusting the chemical potential, carrier density, and, consequently, the Lifshitz point through gate voltage modulation.
+Notably, at $\mu = -0.42$ eV, only two orbitals form electron-like pockets, but as $\mu$ increases, additional electron-like pockets emerge as shown in Fig. \ref{fig:fsurf}.
+At $\mu = -0.33$ eV, all three pockets contribute to the Fermi surface.
+This highlights the $3/3$ configured hetero-interface as an optimal choice for transport devices due to its proximity to the FL.